 Most of our old-generation monitors or TVs use SDR technology that does not show true colors, and the brightness is in the range of 300-500 Nits.

-Displays with HDR have brightness in the range of 800 Nits to 1500 Nits and even more than that.
+Displays with HDR have brightness in the range of 800 Nits to 1500 Nits or even more than that.

 Brightness is measured in NITS.
 One NIT of brightness is equal to the amount of brightness that a candle offers.